Tixit/RPEP/README.md

 * Initiation: `[commandName, id, data]`
 * Emission: `[id, eventName, data]`

-An Event Stream requires at least two messages, but most likely more than two.
+An Event Stream requires at least two messages, but most likely involves more than two.
 It begins with a single Initiation message, may have any number of Emission messages, and must end with two "end" Emission messages (one from each Peer).
 The `id` in each Emission must match the `id` in the original Initiation message.
 Either Peer may send Emissions messages and either Peer may send the final "end" Emission message.

              ,---------.         ,---------.
              |Initiator|         |Confirmer|